mwangitau/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # Python - More Data Structures: Set, Dictionary

 In this project, I learned about sets and dictionaries in Python.
-I practiced using them with the `lambda`, `map`, `filter`, and `reduce` methods.
+I practiced how to use them with the `lambda`, `map`, `filter`, and `reduce` methods.

 ## Tests :heavy_check_mark: